-Thanks to Dan for suggesting Cecilia as our Baby Name of the Day.
+Thanks to Dan for suggesting our Baby Name of the Day.

 Handel composed the Ode for St. Cecilia’s Day, one of many works dedicated to her.
 Rome is home to the Accademia Nazionale di Santa Cecilia – one of the oldest musical institutions, founded in 1585.